-Before starting a business, there’s one common question everyone asks themselves: how much does a small business owner make?
+Before starting a business, a common question from aspiring entrepreneurs is, “How much does a small business owner make?”

-Unfortunately, the lifestyle afforded by the average small business owner salary is often far from glamorous and luxurious.
-However, it is possible to create a vibrant, successful business that can not only sustain a family but also generate real wealth.
+While the typical small business owner salary likely won’t fund a glamorous lifestyle, it is possible to create a vibrant, successful business that can offer financial stability and generate real wealth.

 Salary vs. Income